Cherokee–American wars: Flight of the Loyalists

 As tensions rose, Loyalist John Stuart, British Superintendent of Indian Affairs, was besieged by a mob at his house in Charleston and had to flee for his life.
 His first stop was St. Augustine in East Florida.

 Another noted Loyalist later associated with the Cherokee, Thomas Brown, was not nearly so fortunate.
 In his home of Brownsborough, Georgia, near Augusta, he was assaulted by a crowd of the Sons of Liberty, tied to a tree, roasted with fire, scalped, tarred, and feathered.
 After his escape, he took up residence among the Seminole commanding his East Florida Rangers, who fought with them and some of the Lower Muskogee.

 From St. Augustine, Stuart sent his deputy, Alexander Cameron, and his brother Henry to Mobile to obtain short-term supplies and arms for the Cherokee.
 Dragging Canoe took a party of 80 warriors to provide security for the pack train.
 He met Henry Stuart and Cameron (whom he had adopted as a brother) at Mobile on March 1, 1776.
 He asked how he could help the British against their rebel subjects, and for help with the illegal settlers.
 The two men told him to wait for regular troops to arrive before taking any action.

 When the two arrived at Chota, Henry Stuart sent out letters to the frontier settlers.
 He informed them that they were illegally on Cherokee land and gave them 40 days to leave.
-In an exercise of propaganda, people sympathetic to the Revolution forged a letter to indicate a large force of regular troops, plus Chickasaw, Choctaw, and Muscgoee, was on the march from Pensacola and planning to pick up reinforcements from the Cherokee.
+In an exercise of propaganda, people sympathetic to the Revolution forged a letter to indicate a large force of regular troops, plus Chickasaw, Choctaw, and Muscogee, was on the march from Pensacola and planning to pick up reinforcements from the Cherokee.
 The forged letters alarmed the settlers, who began gathering together in closer, fortified groups, building stations (small forts), and otherwise preparing for an attack.